hichana/fdna/RFP.md

 -x now get layout dialed
     - all components should be nested appropriately
     - modify for desktop to mobile
-- fix any remaining color scheme issues
+-x fix any remaining color scheme issues
-- handle if user is logged in but has no NFTs from catalog
+- handle all remaining logic, like if user is logged in but has no NFTs from catalog
+    - user does not have any NFTs from catalog
+        - point them to monster maker
+- update all copy